 The Six Areas of Reading - "Sensational Six" Oral Language Oral Language is the means in which children communicate their thoughts, ideas and emotions.
 It is a child's most powerful learning tool.
 Children internalize new knowledge through discussion with their peers.
 They learn how words work through listening to, talking about, and working with them.
 Phonemic / Phonological Awareness Phonemic awareness refers to the specific ability to focus on and manipulate individual sounds in spoken words.
 Hearing individual sounds within a word allows the learner to connect letters to sounds.
 Phonological awareness includes identifying and manipulating parts of oral language such as words, syllables, and onsets and rimes.
 Rhymes, repetitions, and songs are all examples of how a child can practice phonological awareness.
 Phonics Phonics is the understanding of how sounds correlate with letters in an alphabetic system.
 This includes recognizing print that represent a sound, syllables, and word parts.
 Fluency Fluency in reading is the ability to read continuous text with appropriate momentum, phrasing, attention to conventions, and stress.
 Fluency in word solving is the ability to quickly and accurately solve words.
-Vocabulary The particular of Vocabulary is the knowledge of words used in language and their meaning.
+Vocabulary Not a pa onginal apture to sense every mession less to masteriere paint less to market a paint less to market less Vocabulary is the knowledge of words used in language and their meaning.
 As children begin to read more difficult texts, they must learn vocabulary outside of their oral language.
 Comprehension The ability to process and draw meaning from text(s) on many levels.
 Students must understand and make meaning of information read in various texts to expand their knowledge of the real world.